10 Ways to Prevent Galvanic Corrosion on Boats

 Galvanic corrosion can also occur because of nearby boats with electrical issues.
 Electrical reactions can occur if your boat came in contact with a faulty one.

-READ ALSO 5 Best Boat Deck Paints
+READ ALSO The Best Buffer For Boat Detailing

 That is why when you see a nearby boat that doesn’t look good.
 As much a possible, stay away from it so you can avoid electrolysis on yours.